JohnminerIv/the_house_o_clod/docs/README.md

 # the_house_o_clod
-A small cult, I mean following of people who worship, I mean participate in the house of Clod.
+A small cult, I mean following of people who worship, I mean participate in the House o' Clod.